Short breaks in Liverpool

 Summer breaks in Liverpool

 International Beatleweek is a light-hearted affair that sees more than 70 bands from across the globe gathering to celebrate the Fab Four in venues city-wide.
 It’s great fun for Beatles fans of all ages and nationalities, and typically takes place in August.
-Beatlemaniacs may also like to go fruit-picking in the many strawberry fields in Claremont; not only will you get a tick on your Beatles bucket list, you’ll also go home with a basket heaving with all manner of delicious fruit… that won’t last forever!
+Beatlemaniacs may also like to go fruit-picking in the many strawberry fields in Claremont; not only will you get a tick on your Beatles bucket list, but you’ll also go home with a basket heaving with all manner of delicious fruit… that won’t last forever!

-Also taking place in summertime is the UK’s largest contemporary arts festival, Liverpool Biennial.
+Also taking place in the summertime is the UK’s largest contemporary arts festival, Liverpool Biennial.
 The festival spans across 10 weeks (normally during the summer through to early autumn) and introduces incredible artworks, performances and exhibitions to venues in and around the city.

 Autumn breaks in Liverpool